Tag Archives: Hailee Steinfeld

 The Edge Of Seventeen (2017), Hailee Steinfeld, Haley Lu Richardson

-Starring Woody Harrelson, Hailee Steinfeld, Blake Jenner and Kyra Sedgwick, director Kelly Fremon Craig’s movie, The Edge Of Seventeen features good performances from the entire cast.
+Starring Hailee Steinfeld, Blake Jenner, Woody Harrelson and Kyra Sedgwick; director Kelly Fremon Craig’s movie, The Edge Of Seventeen, features good performances from the entire cast.

-What’s useful to note is that this tale of a high school student finally growing up is more a drama than it is comedy.
+What’s useful to note is that this tale of a high school student finally growing up is more drama than it is comedy.
 As such, definitely don’t expect to laugh too much.
-What you probably can expect is for a thought similar to the following to enter your mind: ’Parenting is hard, adolescence is hard, relationships, friendships and siblinghood are hard; especially when you get a massive wrench in the works that is your life and your main support is absent.’
+What you probably can expect is for a thought similar to the following entering your mind: ‘Parenting is hard, adolescence is hard, relationships, friendships, and siblinghood are hard; especially when you get a massive wrench in the works that is your life, and your main support is absent.’

 I enjoyed Harrelson and Sedgwick’s performances the most.
 Harrelson for the humour and Sedgwick for her portrayal of a struggling mother of two teenage children.

-By the end, even though my teenage years weren’t the worst, I was left feeling rather grateful that my those years are well and truly behind me.
-In truth, of course, every decade of life is challenging; except that with time, we hopefully should be getting better and wiser so we hurt people less.
+By the end, even though my teenage years weren’t the worst, I was left feeling rather grateful that those years are well and truly behind me.
+In truth, of course, every decade of life is challenging; except that, with time, we hopefully should be getting better and wiser, so we hurt people less.

 G

-THE EDGE OF SEVENTEEN (2016): New Trailer From Hailee Steinfeld and Woody Harrelson
+THE EDGE OF SEVENTEEN (2016): New Trailer From Hailee Steinfeld, Woody Harrelson…

 The edge Of Seventeen (2016), Hailee Steinfeld